 Story Elements Worksheets

 Every story has basic components: characters, setting, plot, theme, and conflict.
 These elements answer the basic questions: Who?
 What?
 When?
 Where?
 Why? and How?
 By understanding each of these components, students are better able to analyze and appreciate the author’s work.
 You’ll find our story elements worksheets listed below.
 Click on the title to view, download, or print the PDF.
 You may use them for free at home or in class.
-If you're looking for more activities, check out www.readingvine.com's story elements reading passages
+Be sure to check out all of our reading worksheets.
+If you're looking for more activities, check out www.readingvine.com's story elements reading passages.

 Starting at the top of the castle, students write the first action in the story.
 Below that they write the second action, then the third, and then the fourth.